Our mission: It's all about the kids!

-The registration forms for the upcoming 2014-15 fall / winter season are posted.
-The forms will be available here and at the arena.
-We offer all levels of play including Learn-To-Play, Mites, SquirtWees, Squirts, Pee Wee, Bantam, and Midget, both House and Travel.
+The registration forms for the 2014-15 fall / winter season are posted here and available at the arena.
+We offer all levels of play including a Learn-To-Play program for kids ages 4 to 15.
 Also, new to the Flint area, we're offering Sled Hockey for the disabled, both youth and adult.
-The Learn To Play and Sled Hockey programs will be offered in 8 week sessions starting Saturday, Sept.
-20th at 11 am.
-Mite hockey (birth years 2006 - 2007) is a part of the ADM / half ice, cross ice program and also starts on Sept.
-20th at 11 am.
-Limited full ice games will be offered after Jan.
-1st for those who are 8 years old (birth year 2006).
-The mite teams for the full ice games will be created by mid December and is a seperate program for those who want to participate.
-SquirtWees, also starting Sept.
-20th at 11 am, are for 9 to 12 year-olds who are just starting but are considered too old by others' Learn To Play programs and not seasoned enough to be placed on a team, or for those who might not have a team and just want to have fun.
+The Learn To Play and Sled Hockey programs are offered in 8 week sessions or a twice weekly 16 week session.
+The second 8 week session starts November 15th at 11 am.
+This program is pro-rated for those who join after the start date.
+Mite hockey (birth years 2006 - 2007) is a part of the ADM / half ice, cross ice program and up to 12 full ice games can be played starting Jan.
+1st thru March, 2015.
+The mite teams for the full ice games can be created starting December 15th and is a seperate program for those who want to participate.
+SquirtWees are for 9 to 12 year-olds who are just starting but are considered too old by others' Learn To Play programs and not seasoned enough to be placed on a team, or for those who might not have a team and just want to have fun.
 Continue to visit our site for updates or e-mail us at firstname.lastname@example.org.
 We're a member of USA Hockey and the Michigan Amateur Hockey Association.

 Having a disability is hard enough: a lot of obstacles to overcome, limited accessibilty to a lot of things, but most importantly, being accepted and included.
 Having a disability shouldn't mean you can't participate in actitvities an abled body person enjoys doing.
 For the most part, it might be just knowing the activity is available, like sled hockey.
 Yes, hockey played in a sled.
 Through specially designed equipment, those with a disability can enjoy being out on the ice and playing the greatest game on earth.
 And it's a total blast!
 GFHA is teaming up with USA Hockey to put disabilities on ice by making sled hockey available to Flint and the surrounding areas because hockey is for everybody who wants to participate.
 If interested, please contact our Disabled Hockey Coordinator, Mick Carroll at (810) 210-7811 or firstname.lastname@example.org.
 Click here to watch a great video on sled hockey.